Billy Two Rivers

-Billy Two Rivers (Mohawk name Kaientaronkwen, May 5, 1935 – February 12, 2023) was a Canadian Mohawk professional wrestler.
+Billy Two Rivers (Mohawk name Kaientaronkwen, May 5, 1935 – February 12, 2023) was a Canadian Mohawk professional wrestler, actor, and a leader of the Mohawks of Kahnawà:ke.

 He began wrestling professionally in 1953 and retired in 1977, having worked in the United States, United Kingdom, Japan and Canada.

-In 1978, Two Rivers became a leader of the Mohawk nation on the Kahnawake reservation.
-He played a major role in blockading the Honoré Mercier Bridge during the 1990 Oka Crisis.
-He also appeared in several films.
+In 1978, he became leader of the Kahnawake First Nations reserve, and played a major role in blockading the Honoré Mercier Bridge during the 1990 Oka Crisis.

 Early life

-Two Rivers was born in Kahnawake, Quebec, on May 5, 1935.
-He grew up in Kahnawake speaking Mohawk at home.
-He learned English in school, which was only available until eighth grade.
+Two Rivers was born on May 5, 1935 in Kahnawake, a Mohawk First Nations reserve located near Montreal, Quebec.
+He grew up in Kahnawake speaking the Mohawk language at home and learned English in school, which was only available until eighth grade.

 Wrestling career

 1950s

 Two Rivers was trained by Don Eagle, a former World Heavyweight Champion in the Boston-based American Wrestling Association.
 When he, also from Kahnawake, returned to the reservation on a break from wrestling, he met 16-year-old Two Rivers, became his guardian and took him to Columbus, Ohio, for training.
 This lasted two years, during which time he increased his weight to 205 pounds from 185.

 Two Rivers made his professional debut in February 1953 in Detroit, facing Rose Martino of Italy.
 He spent the next several years in the United States, first in Ohio and then throughout the Atlantic Coast.
 He worked against such wrestlers as "Wild Bull" Curry and Larry Hamilton.
 He also formed a tag team with Don Eagle from 1956 to 1959.
 As a team, they faced a wide variety of opponents, including Ray Stevens, Boris Malenko, and Fritz Von Erich.
 From 1957 to 1959, he wrestled primarily in North Carolina, also teaming with Antonino Rocca and Red Bastien.

 With George Becker, Two Rivers held his first championship belt.
 On April 6, 1959, they won the Southern version of the NWA Southern Tag Team Championship by defeating Alberto and Enrique Torres.
 They held the title for three months before dropping them to the team of Mr. Moto and Duke Keomuka.
 After losing the championship, Two Rivers considered moving to Calgary, Alberta, to work for Stampede Wrestling.
 Ray Napolitano, a wrestler from the United Kingdom, told him to consider moving overseas.
 He flipped a coin to decide and it chose the UK, where he began working in October 1959.